doeixd/machine/README.md

 3. **Finite States**: Only a limited number of discrete configurations exist

 ### How `@doeixd/machine` Implements These Tenets
+A smiplified version of the core type / primitive:
 ```typescript
 type Machine<C extends object> = {
   context: C;  // Encodes the current state (s ∈ S)